yuhongda/chrome-extensions-sync-scroller/README.md

-# Privacy Policies for Chrome Extension sunc-scroller
+# Privacy Policies for Chrome Extension sync-scroller

 To sync scroller bar position on the same tab, this extension will use storage to save the scroll bar position of the page and the URL.